sunnyoaks/blog/_posts/2019-04-09-My-good-things-journal.md

 ##### April 28th 2018

 * How nice it is to start a new project at work.
 It feels so fresh and motivating.
-* I visited a friend in the evening and chatted about absolutely everything.
+* I visited an old friend in the evening and we chatted about absolutely everything.
-* I had the loveliest long walk from my friend back home.
-The sky was pink and blue, and clouds were gorgeous, almost foggy formations.
+* I had the loveliest long walk back home.
+The sky was pink and blue, and the clouds were gorgeous, almost foggy formations.

 If you want to know more about how to keep a gratitude journal, I can recommend [this short article](https://ggia.berkeley.edu/practice/three-good-things).